Types of ISA: Choosing the best ISA for you in 2019

 Stocks and Shares ISAs, and Stocks and Shares Lifetime ISAs, are investment products, which means that your capital is at risk.
 Because growth is linked to the performance of the stock market, there is a chance that you will end up with less money than you contributed.
 Up to £50,000 is protected under the FSCS, but this only covers you if your provider goes bust — not if your investment performs poorly.

 Innovative Finance ISA rates generally fluctuate according to the demand for P2P loans, and returns rely on borrowers making repayments.
 As such, your capital is at risk.
-However, most platforms have some protections in place to reduce this risk – for example, Lending Works has the Lending Works Shield in place to help protect lenders, a combination of insurance and a reserve fund.
+However, most platforms have some protections in place to reduce this risk – for example, Lending Works has the Lending Works Shield in place to help protect lenders, which consists of a contingency fund to cover borrower default and late payments.
 We also perform extensive credit, fraud and affordability checks on borrowers to ensure they can afford and are likely to repay their loans.
 Money contributed to an IFISA is not protected under the FSCS.

 What are you saving for?